By Shephard Dube|

 - Once approved, take just what you need.
 The process is extremely quick – your Bridgement finance facility will be approved within 24 hours.
 You could get a facility of between R10,000 and R1,000,000.
 Once approved, you get to choose which invoices you’d like to receive an advance on – choose one or many.
 Simply request your invoice advances from your Bridgement dashboard, and the funds will be sent your way immediately.

 There are no hidden fees or extra costs – Bridgement will always tell you how much you will be paying upfront.
 Monthly fees start from as little as 1.7% and will depend on a number of factors including the strength of your invoices and your business situation.
 We further reward you with an early settlement discount if you decide to settle early.

 Apply today and get an answer within hours.
 There’s no application fee or obligation, so it’s certainly worth trying Bridgement invoice financing for yourself.
 If you’re looking for a convenient way to improve your cash flow, try our 2-minute application process right now.

-Working capital is absolutely essential for any business.
-Without sufficient working capital, a business cannot function.
+It is a known fact that every business needs Working Capital.
+Without sufficient cashflow, a business cannot function.
 Some of the most common needs for working capital are: wages and salaries, 13th cheques or year-end bonuses, inventory or stock, raw materials, or rent and other operational expenses.
-Solving cash flow challenges and managing the amount of working…
+Solving cash flow challenges and managing the amount…